musaab03/backend-project/README.md

 API for the purpose of accessing application data programmatically.
 The intention here is to mimic the building of a real world backend service (such as reddit) which should provide this information to the front end architecture.

-The API is hosted at the following address [https://houseofgamesbackendapi.herokuapp.com](https://houseofgamesbackendapi.herokuapp.com)
+The API is hosted at the following address [https://houseofgamesbackendapi.herokuapp.com](https://houseofgamesbackendapi.herokuapp.com)(CURRENTLY OFFLINE)

 Database used will be PSQL (version 12.12), using node-postgres (version 8.7.3) to interact with it.